-The program leads to the regular MD with special emphasis on addressing healthcare disparities in medically underserved populations.
-Students in the PRIME program will begin their medical school experience by participating in a pre-matriculation summer program that sets the direction for the program and establishes early group bonding.
-During the first two years PRIME students will complete the regular DGSOM at UCLA core curriculum.
-Students will also participate in special selective courses during the first and second years.
+The program leads to the regular MD with special emphasis leadership and advocacy to address healthcare disparities in medically underserved populations in California (and the US).
+Students in PRIME-LA will begin their medical school experience by participating in a Leadership and Advocacy Summer Foundations Program that sets the direction for the program and establishes early group bonding while learning about leadership and advocacy.
+During the first two years PRIME-LA students complete the regular DGSOM at UCLA core curriculum.
+Students also participate in special selective courses during the first and second years.
 The summer between the first and second years will focus on a project/research related to health disparities and problems with access to care within underserved populations.
-Students will present their project/research at the DGSOM Poster Day held at the end of the summer.
+Students will present their project/research at the DGSOM Josiah Brown Poster Day held at the end of the summer.

-In the third-year students will participate in clinical clerkships that include Internal Medicine, Pediatrics, Surgery, Family Medicine, Psychiatry, Neurology, Obstetrics and Gynecology and Radiology.
-Clerkships will be situated in clinical arenas that particularly address underserved and disadvantaged populations.
+In the third-year students participate in clinical clerkships that include Internal Medicine, Pediatrics, Surgery, Family Medicine, Psychiatry, Neurology, Obstetrics and Gynecology and Radiology.
+Clerkships are situated in clinical arenas that particularly address underserved and disadvantaged populations.

 During the fourth year students will complete an advanced degree that designs and implements a project related to improving health for the underserved.
-Advanced degree options include MBA, MPH, and MPP
+Advanced degree options include MBA, MPH, MPP, and MS.

 The fifth year will be within the DGSOM Colleges.
-The "Colleges" will further prepare students for residencies and future role as leaders.
+The "Colleges" further prepare students for residencies and future role as leaders.
 College activities include seminars, special and specific electives, a research project and an intense advising and mentoring program.
-Sub-Internship opportunities to enhance career goals will be stressed.
-PRIME seniors will present a leadership project as part of the UCLA School of Medicine Senior Scholarship Day.
+Sub-Internship opportunities to enhance career goals are stressed.
+Seniors present their leadership project as part of the DGSOM Senior Scholarship Day.